php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 - **qualified class name**: A full namespace and class name, such as `Acme\Log\Writer\FileWriter` excluding a leading namespace separator.
-The QCN is passed into the spl_autoloader by PHP.
+The _qualified class name_ is passed into the spl_autoloader by PHP.

 - **sub-namespace**: PHP namespaces can specify a hierarchy of namespace names.
    Given a _qualified class name_ of